Westerdale: The Esklets

 The River Esk rises as numerous small streams in the upper part of Westerdale, known as "The Esklets" – which is close to neighbouring Farndale.
 Until recently, water was extracted from these streams for public supply but this is no longer the case and the old pumping station stands empty.

 Links with the Knights Templar

 Agricultural land and a hall, situated in the Westerdale area, were given to the Order of Knights Templar at an early period in the 12th century.
 The property was donated by Guido de Bovingcourt who owned the land, together with other holdings in nearby Baysdale (a.k.a.
 Basedale/Handale/ Grendale).
-Bovingcourt was a supporter of the Cistercians and donated a number of other lands in the area to them including Battersby, Stokesley, Newby, and Baysdale itself.
-At Baysdale, he provided a home for a small congregation of Cistercian nuns who lived in a small abbey there, supported by mining and smelting rights near Westerdale village.
+Bovingcourt was a supporter of the Cistercians and donated other lands in the area to them including Battersby, Stokesley, Newby, and Baysdale itself.

-The remains of the fortifications of the hall given to the Templars by Bovincourt was situated to the north of the present day Westerdale Hall (formerly a Youth Hostel) and was excavated by the warden's son, Paul Wheater, in 1960.
-He found evidence of a main chamber together with a kitchen, a brewery, animal quarters and a chapel.

-In the book The Story of Danby by the late Dr Bob Robinson (1991), we are told that the Templars of Temple Newsam, Leeds, appointed the then prominent Westerdale Preceptory in 1119 to be the head of the North Yorkshire Templars.

-The Preceptory prospered for around two hundred years until 1309 when the Templars were suppressed.
-William de la Fenne was Westerdale's last preceptor and it is likely that with their impending suppression, he encouraged his Templars to turn much of their valuable goods into cash.
-A listing of their removable possessions is surprisingly small, particularly in the light of us being told that Westerdale had been declared the 'head Preceptory of North Yorkshire'.
-The granary contained only 4 bushels (100 kg) of rye.

-As to the boundaries of the Templar lands at Westerdale, there is little evidence of their limits.
-A number of mediaeval crosses and stones stand on the moorland around this area and no doubt some of them could easily be markers for Templar boundaries.
-The Reverend George Young in his History of Whitby and Streoneshalh Abbey (1817) says: